KlipperScreen/KlipperScreen/docs/Configuration.md

 If you need a custom location for the configuration file, you can add -c or --configfile to the systemd file and specify the location of your configuration file.

-If one of those files are found, it will be used over the default configuration.
-The default configuration will be merged with the custom configuration, so if you do not define any menus the default menus will be used.
+If one of those files are found, it will be merged with the default configuration.
+Default Preheat options will be discarded if a custom preheat is found.
+If include files are defined then, they will be merged first.

 The default config is included here: (do not edit use as reference) _${KlipperScreen_Directory}/ks_includes/default.conf_